Apple’s new watch event draws attention to its health-care play

 In addition, ResearchKit isn’t a full-service offering.
 Companies that aim to use ResearchKit for trials still must have the resources to create customized software, and companies like Thread Research and Medable have sprung up to meet that need.
 Large drug companies tend to opt for bespoke software with actual medical devices for traditional trials, industry experts say, rather than rely on ResearchKit.

 One executive at a major pharmaceutical company, who spoke on the condition of anonymity because they aren’t authorized to speak publicly, said that is slowly beginning to change.
-The executive discussed several studies Apple is working on with pharmaceutical companies that have not been announced.
+The executive discussed several studies Apple is working on with pharmaceutical companies that haven’t been announced.

 In addition to testing the efficacy of drugs, pharmaceutical companies also conduct more broad research into health.
 Those projects, which tend to benefit from large numbers of participants, are more tailored for the Apple Watch.